Damages that can be recovered from the at-fault driver – non-economic and excess economic damages

-If you’re injured in a motor vehicle collision in Michigan, you may recover car accident damages from the at-fault driver, usually paid by the driver’s insurance company.
+If you’re injured in a motor vehicle collision in Michigan, you may recover car accident damages from the at-fault driver, usually paid by that driver’s insurance company.

 Injured in a Car Accident?
 You May Recover Non-Economic Loss Damages from the At-Fault Driver

 If you’re injured in an auto accident, non-economic loss damages are the losses that affect your quality of life.
 They include:

 -pain and suffering

 -shame and mortification

 -loss of function

 -diminished social pleasure and enjoyment

 -mental anguish and emotional distress

 -harm to marriage and relationship with children

-Excess Economic Loss Damages From Auto Accident Injuries
+Excess Economic Loss Damages from Auto Accident Injuries

 When it comes to assessing the damages suffered by a person injured in a car accident, Michigan auto accident attorneys too often compartmentalize the victim’s injuries into two categories: 1) objective evidence of the injuries and 2) the lifetime impact of the injuries.
 Many car accident lawyers in Michigan tend to first focus on the physical nature of injuries, any surgery, treatment, or therapy required, and the long-term residual deficits.
 They then turn their focus toward how the car accident injury has diminished the injured person’s quality of life.

 However, this way of thinking prevents lawyers from appreciating the full extent of a significant car accident injury.
 Lifestyle changes following a serious injury in an auto accident – such as Post Traumatic Stress Disorder (PTSD), for instance – are associated with numerous health risks.
-In fact, medical research shows that a change in one aspect of a person’s lifestyle has significant ripple effects throughout that person’s entire body.
+In fact, medical research shows that a change in one aspect of a person’s lifestyle has significant ripple effects throughout that person’s entire life.
 Because of this, it is important that attorneys also understand all these ripple effects on the accident victim’s way of life.

 At Sinas Dramis Law Firm, our attorneys fully appreciate the total impact of car accident injuries.
 We strive to advocate for and ensure the rights of the injured to pursue car accident damages against negligent drivers.